harperreed/whoop_client/README.md

 # WhoopClient 🚀

 Welcome to the WhoopClient repository!
-This project is designed to provide an easy way to interact with the WHOOP API, allowing you to retrieve and process your health and fitness data effortlessly.
+This project is designed to provide an easy way to interact with the WHOOP API, enabling effortless retrieval and processing of your health and fitness data.
 Whether you're a seasoned developer or just getting started, this project has everything you need to connect with your WHOOP data! 🌟

 ## Table of Contents 📚
 - [Installation](#installation)